drlsn/kinergize/docs/API/Workout Plans/Get the workout plan details.md

 &nbsp;&nbsp;&nbsp;&nbsp; [*More Info*](../Kinergize%20-%20API%20General%20Info.md)

 ### 200
-&nbsp;&nbsp;&nbsp;&nbsp; Object with user details
+&nbsp;&nbsp;&nbsp;&nbsp; Object with workout plan details

 #### *Fields*
-- array of objects
 - object
   - id - string
   - name - string
-    - email - string
   - sessionsPerDay - int - count of preferred sessions to be performed per day
   - sessions - array of objects
     - object
       - id - id of a session
       - type - type of a session; active, rest
       - name - name of a session

 #### *Examples*
 ```